"Sometimes the only way to truly understand is to understand you can not understand."

 “Yes, I said something!
 I said I hope you rot in Hell, you worthless piece of shit!
 It makes me sick to think you call yourself an Earthling!”

-For some reason, she released my testicles from her asphyxiating grip and sighed.
+For some reason, she released my testicles from her asphyxiating grip and sighed, returning to her full height.
 “I will finish with you later.
 Right now, I am exhausted and must eat something to replenish my energy.”
 She reached her hand toward my face yet again, and I squealed as she ripped away a piece of my torn cheek.
 I watched in horror as she held the bloody strip in front of her face, studying it closely, then tilted her head back, dangling it over her open mouth, and dropped it in there, chewing the severed piece of my body.

 “I hope you choke!”
 I said; however, there was apparently no such luck, since she swallowed without incident.